-The manuscript of his autobiography, and most of his records, were stolen in the first days following his death.
+The manuscript of his autobiography along with most of his records were stolen in the first days following his death.
 Many people are suspected of this foul deed, but there’s no evidence to charge any one person or organization.
-Other records that could help shed light on this man and his life are still shrouded in mystery, because they are highly classified and will remain so for many more decades, unless someone high up within the government declassifies them ahead of schedule, something that doesn’t seem likely to happen.
+Other records that could help shed light on this man and his life are still shrouded in mystery because they are highly classified and will remain so for many more decades, unless someone high up within the government declassifies them ahead of schedule, something that doesn’t seem likely to happen.

 The other major sources of information for this book are the diaries and notes we both made during the period of time this account covers, interviews with people who knew and served with him, plus some other information I’ve been able to find in many public records.
 Because I’ve not had access to all the other relevant information I can’t write this as a biography or ghost autobiography the way he wanted me to, but I’ve written it as a story on his later life.

-His superiors and society deem him to be a hero, he never thought of himself as such.
+His superiors and society deem him to be a hero, but he never thought of himself as such.
 I think of him as a hero, but not the same as the one the legends are making him out to be.
-I say he’s a hero, because I regard a hero as being a person who continues to do his duty as he sees it, in very exceptional circumstances, despite the cost to himself.
-That is the true definition of a hero, and it can apply to a war hero or anyone else in any walk of life - a farmer, a nurse, a fire fighter, or a shop keeper.
+I say he’s a hero because I regard a hero as being a person who continues to do his duty as he sees it in very exceptional circumstances despite the cost to himself.
+That is the true definition of a hero, and it can apply to a war hero or anyone else in any walk of life: a farmer, a nurse, a fire fighter, or a shop keeper.

 Because of the mixture of sources and times the various parts were written in you may notice distinct differences in writing styles.
-I also chose to write in the third person for some sections, mostly written from records by others, because this was the easiest way for me to write those parts.
+I also chose to write in the third person for some sections which are mostly written from records by others because this was the easiest way for me to write those parts.

-Now read about the later life of General Charles ‘Chuck’ Phillips, Medal of Honor, Silver Star (three times), and Purple Heart.
+Now read about the later life of General Charles ‘Chuck’ Phillips, Medal of Honor, Silver Star (three times), and Purple Heart (seven times).